chinmayapalo/Prudential-WeatherApp/README.md

 DOwnload & Install JDK 8 .
 Configure the JAVA_HOME environment variable.

 Visit Maven official website, download the Maven zip file, for example : apache-maven-3.5.2-bin.zip.

+Unzip it to a folder.
+In this article, we are using c:\opt\apache-maven-3.5.2

+Add a MAVEN_HOME system variables, and point it to the Maven folder.